samervin/samervin-manual-randomizers/README.md

 # samervin-manual-randomizers

-All my custom manual Archipelago worlds in one place
+All my custom manual Archipelago worlds in one place.
+See the README file in each folder for more information on that game.